wndhydrnt/python-oauth2/docs/unique_token.rst

 * The access token has been issued for the requesting client
 * The access token has been issued for the same user as in the current request
 * The requested scope is the same as in the existing access token
+* The requested type is the same as in the existing access token

 .. note::